GHG quantification

 • FFZPlossFFZ_{P\, loss} represents the loss/reversal of carbon removal in the baseline FFZ in tCO2eqtCO_2eq, detailed in the section Baseline FFZ loss.

 By default, the overall structure of the baseline scenario for a given project is valid for the entire crediting period.
-This may change if the Project Developer informs Riverse of a material change in their operations or in baseline conditions, and/or if the methodology undergoes revisions that change the baseline scenario.
+This may change if the Project Developer informs Rainbow of a material change in their operations or in baseline conditions, and/or if the methodology undergoes revisions that change the baseline scenario.
 Note that the actual values in the baseline scenario are updated in each reporting period.

 Baseline NFZ